harvard-edtech/caccl-deploy/README.md

 `taskCount` - how many concurrent tasks should the Fargate service run.
 Default is "1".

-`taskCpu`/`taskMemoryLimit` - these control the amount of CPU and memory resources assigned to each task.
-Default is "256" and "512" respectively.
-See the [ECS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size) for the constraints on these values, but as a general rule it's typical to have a 1:2 ratio of cpu:memory.
+`taskCpu` - the amount of CPU units assigned to each task.
+Default is "256", which is equivalent to 1 virtual CPU (vCPU).
+See note below.

+`taskMemory` - memory in MB assigned to each task.
+Default is "512".
+See note below.

 `docDb` - does the app need a DocumentDB cluster?
 If "true" one will be provisioned and its connection details and credentials injected into the container environment.
 See the DocumentDB section below for more info.